W-IT-Solutions/TSP-DNS-fix/README.md

 Its not possible to send traffic out all interfaces at once, for this we'd need bonding, also an option though.

-## Big picture solution
+## Solution
-For now we're able to do lookups even when the main interface is down on each interface that is up, that said;
+For now we're able to do lookups even when the main interface is down on each interface that is up. we monitor the interface state with dpinger which writes the values and a systemd script checks those and adds or removes outgoing-interfaces from unbound.conf automatically based on link status.
+End result, always a working DNS resolver.

-Here comes dpinger in to play, which on certain thresholds (latency ms and loss %), runs a custom script that sets the metric + 1000 and then monitors for it to fall under acceptable levels, and set # metric to the original value. `dpinger_install.sh` and `health_check.sh`

-* Dpinger is now setup to avarage results over 60 seconds, it will lower the metric when avg loss -gt 15 and/or latency -gt 200ms.
-It does this right now with pings every 500ms

-* The sleep time of the script is 5 seconds and then will begin checking for improvements on the interface again
+In order have a connection again on the file system when the main interface is down, we can use dpinger and the same script to add (+1000) metric to interfaces that are down.
+In turn when the interface is up deduct (-1000) from the metric and the interface is add to the 'working interface pool' again.

 ## Commands to verify workings unbound
 Notice the query time in the dig commands, if its a good hit and has a time of 0, it is served from cache.